kyma-project/website/content/blog-posts/2022-03-24-release-notes-2.1/index.md

 ### Support for non-alphanumeric characters in event types

 The naming in event types comes with certain restrictions.
-Previously, we only supported ASCII-alphanumeric characters from the range `[a-zA-Z0-9]+`.
+Previously, we only supported ASCII alphanumeric characters from the range `[a-zA-Z0-9]+`.
 If your name contained an offensive character, the event sending was failed.

 Starting from this release, we no longer fail sending such events.
 Instead, unsupported characters are automatically dropped from events sent to Kyma and also from event types specified in the Subscription CRD.